Mariusz Błaszczak

-Mariusz Błaszczak (Note: /pl/) (born 19 September 1969) is a Polish politician, historian, civil servant, and local government representative.
+Mariusz Błaszczak (Note: /pl/) (born 19 September 1969) is a Polish politician.
 A prominent member of the Law and Justice party, he has served continuously as a member of the Sejm since 2007 and held various government positions during the party's terms in power, from 2005 to 2007 and again from 2015 to 2023.

 Błaszczak was Minister of National Defence from 2018 to 2023 and Minister of the Interior and Administration from 2015 to 2018.
 He also served as Deputy Prime Minister between 2022 and 2023.
 In the earlier Law and Justice government, he was Chief of the Prime Minister's Chancellery from 2005 to 2007 and briefly minister without portfolio in 2007.
 He has served as parliamentary leader of Law and Justice since 2023, having previously held the role from 2010 to 2015.

 Early life and education

 Błaszczak was born on 19 September 1969 in Legionowo to Danuta and Lucjan Błaszczak; his father worked at the FSO factory in Żerań.

 Błaszczak graduated with a master's degree in history in 1995 from the University of Warsaw, where he also completed postgraduate course in local government and local development in 1998.
 He is a graduate of the National School of Public Administration, where he studied between 1999 and 2001.
 He also finished postgraduate studies in management in public administration at the Leon Koźmiński's Higher School of Entrepreneurship and Management.